GoogleChromeLabs/text-encode-transform-polyfill/DESIGN.md

 ## Tasks & Estimates

-1. Write one short Javascript file.
+1. Write one short JavaScript file.
 Estimate: 1 hour.
 2. Write some tests.
 Estimate: 1 hour.
-3. Test the Javascript against the tests.
+3. Test the JavaScript against the tests.
 Estimate: 20 minutes.

 ## Future Improvements

  - Performance may be improved if there is demand.
- - A build system for integration with Javascript bundling systems and minifiers may be added.
+ - A build system for integration with JavaScript bundling systems and minifiers may be added.

 ## Similar Projects